danforth-restorative/danforth-restorative.com/_posts/2021-01-19-rise-of-nonviolence–gandhi-king-wink-rosenberg.md

 The difficulty is that the atmosphere of our times is not always conducive to nurturing that heart and spirit.

-Walter Wink helps us to understand how we learn to believe that violence saves.
-Marshall Rosenberg expanded upon that truth and showed how the way we've learned to we speak and think re-enforce this culture of violence.
-Not only did he help to further uncover the source of violence, but offered a system that helps to undo the ways of thinking that contribute to violence.
+Walter Wink helps us to understand how we've learned to believe that violence saves, and paints a radical portrait of Jesus as using creative solutions to social injustice.
+Marshall Rosenberg expanded upon Wink's message uncovering the root of violence in our language.
+He also furnished a system that helps to undo the ways of thinking that contribute to violence.

-This article is only the briefest introduction to the subjects it relates, but my intention was to highlight the power of nonviolence, it's methods, and essential teachings to understand and combat it in our hearts and minds.
+I've found that exploring the teachings of Walter Wink and Marshall Rosenberg have greatly improved my relationships and overall temperament, providing a means of working towards the purity of heart evidenced in the lives of heros like Martin Luther King Jr and Mahatma Gandhi.

 ## Resources